meltar/meltar.github.com/index.md

 interested in learning how to make more complex sites.

 When I started college, I planned to major in Graphic Communications, but I quickly changed my mind and started taking computer science classes.
-I was interested in many other topics too, so I graduated from [Clemson University](http://clemson.edu) with a major in Computer Science and a minor in fine arts.
+I was interested in many other topics as well, so I graduated from [Clemson University](http://clemson.edu) with a major in Computer Science and a minor in fine arts.

 After graduating, I got a job at [Drake Software](http://drakesoftware.com) working on file conversion applications in C++.
 This was interesting